Clownvin/data-structures-and-algorithms/linked-lists/llMerge/README.md

 This function should run in O(2n) time (O(n) if you simply returned the head, or didn't track the tail and passed in the length to LinkedList.fromHead())

+I don't agree with this procedure (as proposed by codefellows) since it will destroy the usability of the input lists, which is a huge problem in my opinion.

 ## API
 ### mergeLists(list1, list2)
 Returns a new LinkedList with the nodes of both lists, zipped together starting with list1's head, followed by list2's head.